pinot-contrib/pinot-docs/basics/data-import/upsert.md

 **Full upsert**

-The upsert mode defaults to `NONE` for realtime tables.
+The upsert mode defaults to `NONE` for real-time tables.
 To enable the full upsert, set the `mode` to `FULL` for the full update.
 FULL upsert means that a new record will replace the older record completely if they have same primary key.
 Example config:

 ```json
 {